autom8ter/engine/GODOC.md

 ```go
 func New() Engine
 ```
-New creates a server intstance.
+New creates a engine intstance.

 #### type Runtime